Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Ecclesiastical customers

-Church insurance customers are required to have some security measures in place and may receive a discount or additional cover for implementing others.
+Our church insurance customers are required to have some security measures in place as a condition of cover.
+They may receive a discount or additional cover for implementing additional protection.

 Security marking

-The application and registration of SmartWater (or an alternative approved by us), along with the display of prominent signage, is a condition of your policy.
-If you do not meet this policy condition, you will not be covered for theft or attempted theft of metal or the damage caused by metal theft.
+Unfortunately, if you do not meet this policy condition, you won’t be covered for theft or attempted theft of metal or any damage caused.

 Install an electronic roof security system

-Additional actions, such as installing an electronic roof security system or CCTV, will further reduce the risk of a theft occurring.
-Over 500 churches now have roof alarms to help protect external metal.
+Installing an electronic roof security system or CCTV will further reduce the risk of metal theft.
+Many churches now have roof alarms to help protect external metal.

 Scaffolding and building works

-When building works are carried out, extra equipment such as ladders and scaffolding may be present at the church.
-Items such as these can make it easier for criminals to access metal, and we therefore ask churches to be extra vigilant at this time.
-Please call us on 0345 777 3322 and we will advise on the best course of action to protect your church.
+When building works are carried out, equipment such as ladders and scaffolding can make it easier for criminals to access metal.
+Be extra vigilant at this time.
+Please call us on 0345 777 3322 for advice on the best ways to protect your church.
+You will also need to increase your insurance cover for the period of the work.

 Risk advice line